ch-braun/hackathon-kong-go/README.md

     ```
 3. Run the `docker compose build --no-cache kong` command to build the Kong Gateway with the plugins.
 4. Run the `docker compose up -d` command to start a Postgres DB, the initial migrations, and the Kong Gateway with the
-   plugins (You might need to run it two times).
+   plugins.
+You might need to run it two times.
 5. Test the plugin by creating a service and a route that uses the plugin (e.g. via Kong Manager UI).
 6. Check the plugin logs using the `docker compose logs -f kong` command.